Pant/nextcloudpi/README.md

 Preinstalling and preconfiguring Nextcloud and all the related components (apache, php, mysql, redis, etc) as well as providing an easy to use interface makes it more user friendly to anyone who wants to take control of their private data.

-*NextCloudPi* consists of code that provides:
+*NextCloudPi* consists of code that provides the following components:
 * A ready to use image for Raspberry Pi, Odroid HC1, rock64 and other boards
 * Docker image (arm/arm64/x86)
 * Curl Installer
 * Extra features

-It is an official project of Nextcloud which is maintained by the community.
+It is an official project of Nextcloud, which is maintained by the community.

 > You can find the source code on the [official project's Github repository](https://github.com/nextcloud/nextcloudpi)